BlockJobManager/shibamini-whitepaper/README.md

  8: PROJECT CYCLE
  9: PLATFORMS

-https://shibamini.com The gate to the meme world pg.
+https://shibamini.com The gateway to the memecoin world pg.
 3
 INTRODUCTION
 After several years of development in the crypto world and the world at large, several coins have been developed with lower fees than that of Bitcoin.
-This has provided a leverage for those with little capital an avenue to invest into the crypto world.
+This has provided a leverage for those with little capital with an avenue to invest into the crypto world.
 Doge coin and ShibaInu are two coins which have a good road map and great plans for their holders with great future plans.

-What’s new?
-ShibaMini is going to pay ShibaInu and doge holders at each transaction.
-Interestingly, it has low fees of 5% ,which simply means that the fees you pay(increment) only applies to sending to shibainu and doge holders. https://shibamini.com The gate to the meme world pg.
+https://shibamini.com The gate to the meme world pg.
 4
 ABOUT SHIBAMINI
-ShibaMini: The gate to the meme world
+ShibaMini: The gateway to the memecoin world
-We market, vote, rank, pay, recruit, reward in memecoins.
+We market, vote, rank, remunerate, recruit, reward in memecoins.
 ‘Everything coin and token is an expensive joke and joke is expensive via crypto’ – ShibaMini CEO.
 ShibaMini (πShib) official chat: https://t.me/SHIBAMINI